KhalilAlak/IJC437-Air-Quality/README.md

 ## 📌 Project Overview

-This project presents a complete **end-to-end data science workflow** investigating **PM2.5 air pollution** in major UK cities and its relationship with **meteorological factors**.
+This project presents a complete end-to-end data science workflow investigating PM2.5 air pollution in major UK cities and its relationship with meteorological factors.

-The analysis integrates **air quality sensor data** with **weather observations** to:
+The analysis integrates air quality sensor data with weather observations to:

 - Explore spatial and temporal patterns in PM2.5
 - Examine seasonal and city-level differences
 - Quantify the effect of weather variables on pollution levels
 - Build and evaluate predictive regression models

-The project is designed to demonstrate **reproducible data science practices** aligned with the learning outcomes of IJC437.
+The project is designed to demonstrate reproducible data science practices aligned with the learning outcomes of IJC437.

 ---